 Fifty-two (52%) percent of the hospitals seeing between 5,000 and 9,999 pediatric patients per year (n = 708) have a disaster plan that addressed the unique needs of children, and 46% of the hospitals seeing between 1,800 and 4,999 pediatric patients per year (n = 1,248) have such disaster plans in place.

 Less than 38% of the low volume hospitals (less than 1,800 pediatric patients per year; n = 1,629) reported they have a disaster preparedness plan in place that addressed issues specific to the care of children.

 In response to these findings, a multi-disciplinary team of subject matter experts developed the Checklist of Essential Pediatric Domains and Considerations for Every Hospital's Disaster Preparedness Policies to assess the inclusion of children in existing disaster plans.
 Important domains included in the checklist include:

 The Checklist is intended as a tool to help hospital administrators and leadership incorporate essential pediatricconsiderations into existing hospital disaster policies.
-Users can download one of two versions of the checklist: an interactive pdf for use on desktop and laptop computers and a static, printable pdf for tablet devices.
+Users can download the checklist: Checklist

 For more information, watch the webinar "Essential Pediatric Domains and Considerations for Hospital Disaster Preparedness: Where Do We Begin?"
 This educational event was an in-depth discussion about the Checklist of Essential Pediatric Domains and Considerations for Every Hospital's Disaster Preparedness Policies and how hospital leadership can use this tool to incorporate pediatric considerations into existing hospital disaster policies.